FV4005

 At the war's end, Britain's new tank was the Centurion.
 This had been designed in 1943 as a tank that would, from the outset, be capable of carrying Britain's highly-effective 17-pounder gun, and thus be able to meet any other Second World War tank on an equal footing.
 Improved lorry logistics during the war meant that it was becoming possible to transport tanks by road, and that the tank's performance would not need to be limited to the width and weight requirements.
 With the war raging, priority remained producing the existing tank types and spares for repairs in the required numbers to outproduce the Axis powers, which meant that when the Second World War ended only a few prototypes had been produced, with these on their way to Germany in May 1945 just as the war ended.
 This tank was originally designed to be a cruiser tank, mobile and armed with the most powerful Allied anti-tank gun, but as it was powered with a Rolls Royce Meteor engine, derived from the famous Merlin aircraft engine, it was powerful enough to allow it to have the heavy armour of an Infantry tank.
 It was therefore considered to be a Heavy Cruiser tank.

 As the cruiser tank concept had largely been a failure during the Second World War, the Centurion - affectionately nicknamed the 'Cent' by its crews - was also unfairly considered to be an inevitable failure by the General Staff, who began planning its replacement.
+The next tank in development was the Conqueror, a heavy tank designed to destroy enemy at long range, to be armed with a L1 120 mm gun, larger and more powerful than Centurion's 20-pounder 83.4 mm gun.

 Son of a Gun?

 With the Iron Curtain descending, and tensions between the USSR and the West rising, work in Britain began on designing a new generation of tanks.
-These would be bigger, stronger and even more heavily armed.
+These would be bigger, stronger and even more heavily armed than the upcoming Conqueror.
 While the Centurion was potentially a match for the IS-3, Britain believed that the Soviets were starting an arms race, and they would need a tank to deal with a more powerful replacement.
 This would need a gun capable of destroying heavily armoured tanks at a range beyond which any upcoming Soviet tank heavy tank could return fire and mount it in a new chassis.
 The Royal Ordnance developed such a weapon, the L4A1 183mm calibre gun, which weighed 2.8 tons but was capable of firing a projectile at 2,350 feet per second that would smash through 6-inches (152mm) of armour plate at 60° at 2,000 yards.
 It was believed any hit from the gun would immediately disable any enemy tank even if it was not outright destroying it.
 The ammunition it fired were HESH (High Explosive Squash Head) rounds, which weighed up to 72lb - about the weight of a washing machine - and 30 inches (76cm) long.
 The ammunition was two piece, so after the explosive round an additional propellant case weighing an additional 68lb and further 68cm long.
 Together the round was 1.5 metres tall.

 In November 1950 two stages of prototypes were ordered.
 These would determine whether it was possible and/or desirable to ultimately up-gun Britain's Conqueror heavy tank then in development, which was designed to carry a 120mm gun.
 However as Conqueror was not ready, as an interim measure, prototypes were developed in which the new, giant gun would be mounted on an existing Centurion chassis for initial gunnery trials.
-This would mean by the time the Conqueror was ready, it should be possible to simply mount the new gun on the new tank as the trials and development process would have already been complete and any issues with the new gun addressed.
+This would mean by the time the Conqueror was ready, it should be possible to simply mount the new gun on the new tank as the trials and development process would have already been complete and any issues with the new gun addressed3.

 FV4005

 A Centurion Mark III hull was chosen to use for the tests, as these were readily-available and reliable.
-The name FV4005 means Fighting Vehicle, the number 4000 referred to the Centurion and this would be the fifth variation of the Centurion2.
+The name FV4005 means Fighting Vehicle, the number 4000 referred to the Centurion and this would be the fifth variation of the Centurion4.

 All The World's A Stage